Malwarize/optionsprobe/README.md

 ```

 ### tricks
-you can use [assetfinder](https://github.com/tomnomnom/assetfinder) to get subdomains and then probe it with optionsprobe
+you can use [assetfinder](https://github.com/tomnomnom/assetfinder) to get subdomains then probe it with optionsprobe
 ```bash
 assetfinder example.com | optionsprobe
 ```
-or you can use [httprobe](https://github.com/tomnomnom/httprobe/) to get live urls and then probe it with optionsprobe
+or you can use [httprobe](https://github.com/tomnomnom/httprobe/) to get live urls then probe it with optionsprobe
 ```bash
 cat urls.txt | httprobe | optionsprobe
 ```